cynmumbua/weather_app/Readme.md

 $ git clone https://github.com/cynmumbua/weather_app
 ```

-- Once cloned, extract the files and open index.htm;with your desired browser.
+- Once cloned, extract the files and open index.html with your desired browser (Please ensure that you enable location for desirable results).

 ## Features